vlandham/captain_z/out/captain_z.md

 # 19

 At the top of the cliffs, Captain Z opened the map one last time.
+According to the map, there should be a hole up here.
+A hole that lead down into a little cave.
+And on the map, in that cave, the X was placed.
+The spot where the treasure was at.
+But this hole that lead to the cave was covered and hidden.
+Captain Z looked at the map to find out what landmark she should be looking for to uncover the hole.

+The map showed a scrawny, spindly pine tree, next to a wide rock.
+Under that rock was the hole.
+She hoped that the tree was still alive and hadn't been knocked down by a storm.
+The winds could blow a gale out here in the ocean.

+Captain Z scouted around along the top of the cliffs, being careful with her feet along the edge.
+Looking down, it was a long drop to the ocean below.
+One wrong step and... well she rather not ponder the drop.

 # 20